core-wg/senml-spec/draft-ietf-core-senml.md

 # XML Representation (application/senml+xml) {#sec-xml-example}

-A SenML Stream can also be represented in XML format as defined in this section.
+A SenML Pack or Stream can also be represented in XML format as defined in this section.
 The following example shows an XML example for the same sensor measurement as in {{co-ex}}.